Natalie Baxter, My Super Sweet M Sixteen, 2015, Fabric and polyfill, 20 x 60 x 3.5 inches.

 Firearms are traditionally viewed as objects of power and masculinity, but Baxter is unsettling this image by using a historically feminine craft technique to create non-threatening, non-functioning, and (frankly) flaccid translations.
 Her guns are more than plush toys, since treating them as such and thrusting them into the hands of children would only serve to familiarize and endear the image of a dangerous weapon.
 Baxter hopes that the works will act not as a statement for or against guns, but rather as catalysts for open-ended discussions about violence, gender, and ways in which humans relate to one another.

-Natalie Baxter, Hot Shot, 2015, fabric and polyfill, 8 x 13 x 2 in.Installation ViewInstallation ViewInstallation ViewInstallation ViewInstallation View
+Natalie Baxter, Hot Shot, 2015, Fabric and polyfill, 8 x 13 x 2 inches.Installation ViewInstallation ViewInstallation ViewInstallation ViewInstallation View